 Elevation Adjustments

-Now that you can see the crosshairs, it’s time to adjust the elevation of your scope.
-Look through the scope and rotate the elevation turret, located on the top of the scope, until the crosshair is on the same level vertically as the bullseye.
+This is the up and down part of the cross hair - the horizontal line.
+Look through the scope and when you can see the crosshairs, adjust the elevation of your scope.
+Look through the scope and rotate the elevation turret, located on the top of the scope, until the crosshair is on the same level vertically as the bullseye at whatever range you're using.
 At this step, you may need a friend’s assistance to rotate the knob as you look through the scope and tell them how many units—or “clicks”—to adjust to center in on the bullseye.
+I usually make this adjustment with my trigger hand, as the other hand is always stable at the front of the stock.

 A click is normally measured in two separate units, Minute of Angles (MOA), expressed in inches, and Milliradian (MRAD), expressed in millimeters.
 To learn more about sighting your rifle with these measurements – read our post, MRAD vs. MOA: The Ultimate Showdown.